The following information describes Jessica Madrid’s education, training, and experience.

 Trainings & Certifications

 In addition to Jessica Madrid’s work experience, she is working toward several certifications and specialized trainings.
-She is currently the only therapist in New Mexico certified by Dr. Elaine Aron to work with Highly Sensitive People (HSP).
+She was the first therapist in New Mexico certified by Dr. Elaine Aron to work with Highly Sensitive People (HSP) (Certified since 2014).

-In addition to these certifications, Jessica has completed all of the required trainings of Emotionally Focused Therapy (EFT) from Dr. Lisa Palmer-Olsen and Dr. Mark Kaupp, in Scottsdale, AZ.
+In addition to this certification, Jessica has completed all of the required trainings of Emotionally Focused Therapy (EFT) from Dr. Lisa Palmer-Olsen and Dr. Mark Kaupp, in Scottsdale, AZ.
 She is currently receiving EFT supervision from Dr. Marcelle Grant from Santa Fe, NM and working towards a certification in Emotionally Focused Therapy.
-EFT for couples was developed by Dr. Sue Johnson and Dr. Leslie Greenberg and Dr. Sue Johnson’s has expanded our knowledge about love and attachment.
+This therapy was developed by Dr. Sue Johnson and Dr. Leslie Greenberg.
 Thanks to Dr. Sue’s clinical search, EFT is currently the only evidence based couples therapy to improve couples relationships and level of satisfaction.

-In addition, Jessica Madrid has extensive training in Sand Tray Therapy.
+In addition, Jessica has extensive training in Sand Tray Therapy.
 She has completed nine out of ten levels (126 hours) of Sand Tray Therapy training with Dr. Theresa Kestly.
-Sand tray therapy is a powerful modality that provides immediate access to the source of the problem for most clients.
+Sand tray therapy is a powerful modality that provides immediate access to the source of the problem.
 This is a great approach for nearly everyone and can be helpful for people who are feeling stuck and unable to move forward.

-To treat trauma, Jessica uses EMDR (Eye Movement Desensitization Reprocessing) and AEDP also know as Accelerated Experiential Dynamic Psychotherapy.
+To treat trauma and other difficult core issues, Jessica uses EMDR (Eye Movement Desensitization Reprocessing) and AEDP also know as Accelerated Experiential Dynamic Psychotherapy.
 Jessica received her initial EMDR training through Deborah Kennard with Personal Transformation Institute.
-Also, Jessica completed one of Dr. Diana Fosha trainings in AEDP for healing trauma.
-These therapies equip Jessica with the ability to provide a safe and secure theraputic environment to heal trauma safely.
+Also, Jessica completed a training in AEDP for healing trauma with Dr. Diana Fosha.
+All of these therapies equip Jessica with the ability to provide a safe and secure theraputic environment to heal trauma and clients who feel blocked.

 In addition, Jessica recieved training from Dale Paula in San Diego, California with the Emotional Freedom Technique (EFT) in April 2016.
 Jessica uses EFT-Tapping to help alleviate intense negative emotions.
 This technique is a self-help tool clients can use outside of therapy to manage difficulties they face everyday.